 Try copy-pasting the last sentence to a new Gmail message.

-Name, job title, phone numbers – these are the bare minimum you should have in your signature.
+Name, job title, and phone numbers are the bare minimum you should have in your signature.
 If you can add a photograph or social media links, that’s great too.
 A physical address is also excellent for credibility and avoiding falling on the wrong side of CAN-SPAM.

 Basically?